 Click here to go to the homepage of Africa & Asia Venture

-Itinerary - Uganda-Venture - Africa and Asia Venture
+Itinerary - Malawi-Venture - Africa and Asia Venture

 Itinerary - Africa and Asia Venture

 Departing from London Heathrow, you will be seen off by one of the AV team.
-You will need to fly into Entebbe via Nairobi, where your Uganda-based AV representative will meet you.
-You will then travel by private bus to Jinja - the base for your orientation course.
+You will need to fly into Lilongwe, via Nairobi, where your Malawi-based AV rep will meet you.
+You will then travel by bus to the Korea Garden Lodge in Lilongwe – the base for your orientation course.

 At the end of the orientation course you will be taken to your AV houses, ready to start your project for real.
-Here the AV representative will leave you to settle into your new home; but remember they’re never more than a phone call away if needed!
+The AV representative will leave you to settle into your new home, but remember they are never more than a phone call away if you need them!

 What you do each day is partly down to you and what you have chosen to do; rarely are two days on AV the same!

 In the classroom all lessons are taught in English.
 The schools appreciate help in English, maths, science, art, drama, music and computers (if they have them).
 You may spend time with students who are struggling, giving them help with reading, writing and speaking English.
 You can teach with you partner, or on your own, and on average will have at least 12 academic and PE/games lessons every week.
 Class sizes vary but can be over 100 students.
 Outside of this you will spend time planning for lessons and may have homework to mark!